Martian Factbook 3224

 Splits developed in the MAFC following the Belter-dominated 'Steel worlds' of Asteel and Steelyard forcing the MAFC to sign away its claim to Old MArs in the Treaty of Io (2945), and preventing the MAFC from aiding the Sirian Helix in its struggle against the Sirian Socialist Republic.
 This, and tensions caused by the mass movement of ethnic Martians from Old Mars to MAFC worlds led to deepening divisions in the MAFC and its polarisation into 'Martian' and 'Esteeler' factions.
 Eventually, the 'Federation of Asteel' led a breakaway faction in the brief Martian Civil War of 2976.

 The MAFC Constitutional Congress of 2977 formed the current MAFC; a loose, federal state bound together by the institutions of the Senate and the Martian Star Navy.
-More recently, however, within the past 100 years there has been something of a centralisation of power again in Quadrant 0, via the formation of the Martian Union within the MAFC.
+More recently, within the past 100 years there has been something of a centralisation of power again in Quadrant 0, via the formation of the Martian Union within the MAFC, but this in turn generated pressure for more power for the Quadrants and the formation of the Mars Colonial Growth Faction.

 For a lengthier treatment, see here.